magento/knowledge-base/src/how-to/general/create-database-dump-on-cloud.md

 This article discusses the possible (and recommended) ways to create a database (DB) dump on Adobe Commerce on our cloud architecture.

 You only need to use one variant (option) to dump your DB.
-These options apply to any environment type (Integration, Staging, Production) and any plan (Starter and Pro).
+These options apply to any environment type (Integration, Staging, Production) and any plan (Magento Commerce on cloud starter and Adobe Commerce on our cloud pro architecture).

 ## Prerequisite: SSH to your environment